esterpantaleo/etymology/README.md

     }

 Property http://www.w3.org/2000/01/rdf-schema#seeAlso is used to link to the Wiktionary page the etymological entry was extracted from.
-If you want to find all entries containing string "door"
+If you want to find all entries containing string "door":

     SELECT DISTINCT ?s {
         ?s rdfs:label ?label .